On the Two Paths Theorem and the Two Disjoint Paths Problem: Two disjoint paths problem

-The statement follows by looking at components of $G-P$.
+If $P$ separates $\mathring{P_1}$ from $\mathring{P_2}$ then $P_1$ and $P_2$ are contained in subgraphs $G_1$ and $G_2$ of $G$, respectively, and $G$ is the path composition of $G_1$ and $G_2$ along $P$. \end{proposition} \begin{proof} Observe that $\mathring{P_1}$ and $\mathring{P_2}$ are both non-empty as the endpoints of $P$ are non-consecutive on $C$.
+The statement follows by studying components of $G-P$.
 Any such component containing vertices of $\mathring{P_i}$ is associated to $G_i$.
 All other components as well as edges between non-consecutive vertices of $P$ are arbitrarily distributed between $G_1$ and $G_2$.
 The graph $G_i$ is defined as the subgraph of $G$ induced by the union of $P$ with the components of $G-P$ associated with $G_i$ to which any edge between non-consecutive vertices of $P$ it is not associated with is removed.
-The fact that $G$ is indeed the parallel composition of $G_1$ and $G_2$ along $P$ follows easily from $P$ being a separator of $P_1$ and $P_2$. \end{proof}
+The fact that $G$ is indeed the path composition of $G_1$ and $G_2$ along $P$ follows easily from $P$ being a separator of $\mathring{P_1}$ and $\mathring{P_2}$. \end{proof}

-At this point we would like to use the pairs $(G_i,C_i)$ (with $C_i=P_iP$) as subinstances.
-Unfortunately, in general it is false that $C_1$ or $C_2$ is crossed (resp. in $G_1$ and $G_2$) iff $C$ is crossed in $G$.
-The left-hand side example of Figure~\ref{fig:wrong_sub_instances} shows a graph $G$ given as the parallel composition of two graphs $G_1$ and $G_2$, each corresponding to a coloured area of the drawing (note that two edges do cross so this is indeed a drawing and not a plane embedding).
+Following the divide-and-conquer strategy described above, the pairs $(G_i,C_i)$ (with $C_i=P_iP$) are regarded as subinstances.
+Unfortunately, in general it is false that $C_1$ or $C_2$ is crossed (resp. in $G_1$ or $G_2$) if and only if $C$ is crossed in $G$.

+The left-hand side example of Figure~\ref{fig:wrong_sub_instances} shows a graph $G$ given as the path composition of two graphs $G_1$ and $G_2$, each corresponding to a coloured area of the drawing (two edges do cross so this is indeed a drawing and not a plane embedding).
 The path $P$ is the one in the intersection of the two graphs.
 The cycle $C$ is the outer $4$-cycle.
-The cycle $C_1$ is crossed in $G_1$ while $C$ crossless in $G$.
-On the right-hand side of Figure~\ref{fig:wrong_sub_instances} we have displayed the only web completion of $G$ (see how it can be built by adding one clique of order $2$ on some triangle of the only rib of order $5$ with a frame of length $4$ in Figure~\ref{fig:web_examples}).
-It cannot be expressed as the parallel composition of two graphs along $P$: somehow the wanted subinstances induced by $P$ in $G$ do not behave well with web completions.
+The cycle $C_1$ is crossed in $G_1$ while $C$ is crossless in $G$.
+On the right-hand side of Figure~\ref{fig:wrong_sub_instances} we have displayed the only web completion of $G$ (see how it can be built by adding one clique of order two on some triangle of the only rib of order five with a frame of length four in Figure~\ref{fig:web_examples}).
+It cannot be expressed as the path composition of two graphs along $P$: the subinstances induced by $P$ in $G$ do not behave well with regard to web completions.